 A sample serves as a representative segment of a larger population, allowing researchers to make inferences that can potentially be applied to similar populations (Andrade, 2020).
 The following are the rudimentary elements akin to a sample.
+Who is the target population from which you will draw your participants?